 But if the audience loves you, which I'm sure that they do, where can they find you to get more of that good good content?

-I am.
-Ah, Sam vs Sam.
-I don't have ah custom er on YouTube yet.
+I am uh, Sam vs Sam.
+I don't have a custom URL on YouTube yet.
 I'm working on it, but you can get there.
-You can go to bit by a white board slash sam vs Sam get my YouTube channel.
-Um, I am currently allowing myself to have Flanagan's.
-I do make fun videos too, but I'm going to also be I'm gonna be supplementing like you know, I'm gonna have a fun video and then also still talk about this stuff because that's important.
+You can go to bit.ly/SamVSSam to get my YouTube channel.
+Um, I am currently allowing myself to have fun again.
+Cuz I do make fun videos too.
+I'm gonna have a fun video and then also still talk about this stuff because that's important.

-So check out money to channel and then Twitter is also Sam vs Sam.
+So check out my YouTube channel and then Twitter is also SamVersusSam.
 I post stuff there.
 Any project that I'm working on is going to be posted about on there.
-May or may not be working on a very special writing project that I'm very excited about.
+I may or may not be working on a very special writing project that I'm very excited about.
 So, uh, so stay tuned to that.

 I'm excited for that.
-Is this Sam ves Sam?
-Um, it's like you spent the first VRs us.
-Either one.
+Is it "Sam vs Sam"?

+"Versus".
 Either one will get you to the YouTube channel, but the Twitter is fully spelled out.

-Kuku, I'm trying look that up right now, but and I mean, it was absolute pleasure Teoh to talk with you on this in Andrew, your questions have been so good.
-Honestly, like from to get I was like, Boom, this guy's come with fire, and I appreciate that going for it?
-Yes.
-You know, I'm grateful that we have an ally like you.
-Honestly, because you have educated yourself really well already.
-And, you know, like you You came with fire questions and this this you know, even the idea of doing this like has been, like, so great to me.
+Cool, cool, I'm trying look that up right now.
+But yeah, no I mean, it was an absolute pleasure to talk with you on this.
+And Andrew, your questions have been so good, honestly.
+Like from the get, I was like, "Boom, this guy's coming with fire," and I appreciate that.
+You know, I'm grateful that we have an ally like you, honestly.
+You know, even the idea of doing this like has been, like, so great to me and I appreciate that.

+Now I'm just like, dang, this was great.
+I'm trying not to curse, but like it was great!

+I used to not curse at all.
+Then I feel like last year I started cursing.

+You used to be such a good noodle.

+I know, I used to be such a good noodle.
+And things changed.
+Streets got hot.

+The fire nation attacked.

-And I appreciate that now I'm just like, Dang, this was great.
-I'm trying to curse, But it was great.
-I used to not curse settled.
-And I feel like last year started cursing.
-It used to be such a good night.
-No, I used to be a good and things changed the fire nation attack.
-And then I I became I became what I am today of anyways, if you like what I am today, Thank you.
-My name is God's will.
-Uh, my name is God's will.
+The fire nation attacked, exactly right?
+And then I became what I am today.
+But anyways, if you like what I am today, thank you.

+Aww, there you go!

+My name is Godswill.
 That's my real name.

-My full name is God's will.
-Ugly Junior.
-I have use of the preface with that, um as g o d s w i I I u g w a j r.
-And I have, um you can find that on Twitter, instagram, even Facebook.
-Yeah, you know, And then also I do a podcast too called That's dope, where we talk about fun, things that usually always evolves, dissolves no devolves.
-Elena, with the right word is that we talked about one piece of life.
-But, you know, we always try talk about dope things, whether that's video games animated.
+My full name is Godswill Ugwa, Jr. I usually have to preface with that.
+And you can find that on Twitter, Instagram, even Facebook.
+Yeah, you know, and then also I do a podcast too called That's Dope, where we talk about fun things that usually always evolves... dissolves... no, devolves?
+I don't know what the right word is.
+We talk about One Piece a lot.